Fjenfawi/Flappy-bird-AI-usingNeat/README.md

-This is flappy-bird game, but no user no user interaction.
+This is flappy-bird game, but with no user interaction.
 The purpose of this project is to use NEAT library is to train a model to play flappy bird.